carbon-language/carbon-lang/mlir/docs/PatternRewriter.md

 used via the following: `applyPatternsAndFoldGreedily` and `applyOpPatternsAndFold`.
 The latter of which only applies patterns to the provided operation, and will not traverse the IR.

+The driver is configurable and supports two modes: 1) you may opt-in to a "top-down" traversal, which seeds the worklist with each operation top down and in a pre-order over the region tree.
+This is generally more efficient in compile time.
+2) the default is a "bottom up" traversal, which builds the initial worklist with a postorder traversal of the region tree.
+This may match larger patterns with ambiguous pattern sets.

 Note: This driver is the one used by the [canonicalization](Canonicalization.md) [pass](Passes.md#-canonicalize-canonicalize-operations) in MLIR.